 During his time as a prosecution witness, Watkins was almost killed in a fire that broke out in a Volkswagen van he was sleeping in.
 It was speculated that the fire had been set by Family members for revenge against testifying.

 Later in life, Watkins went on to become the founder and first president of the Death Valley Chamber of Commerce.
 Watkins also lectured on cult psychology and the effects of drug abuse.

-Watkins married twice and had two daughters with his second wife Martha.
+Watkins was married twice and had two daughters with his second wife Martha.
 In 1990 Watkins died of leukemia.